usnistgov/800-63-3/sp800-63c/sec6_presentation.md

 - Portals that provide users access to multiple RPs that require user authentication

-- Web caching mechanisms that are required to satisfy the RP’s access control policies, especially when client-authenticated TLS with the subscriber is used
+- Web caching mechanisms that are required to satisfy the RP’s access control policies, especially when mutually-authenticated TLS with the subscriber is used

 - Network monitoring and/or filtering mechanisms that terminate TLS in order to inspect and manipulate the traffic